Prediction intervals for economic fixed-event forecasts: Introduction

 The main idea behind our proposed approach is simple: We model quantiles of the forecast error distribution as a function of the forecast horizon.
-The latter is defined as the time (measured in months) between the forecast and the end of the target year.
-For example, the July 2022 forecasts for 2022 and 2023 correspond to horizons six and $18$, respectively.
-To estimate regression models, we use a dataset of past forecast errors from different horizons.
-Merging forecast errors across horizons allows us to estimate uncertainty at any given horizon by considering uncertainty at neighboring horizons.
-This extrapolation step is indespensable in the fixed-event case, where only a small number of past errors is typically available for a given horizon.
-For example, the German data set we consider ranges from 2002 to 2021.
-Since a forecast at horizon five, say, is available at most once per year, there are at most 20 forecast-observation pairs which by themselves are insufficient to obtain a reliable measure of forecast uncertainty at horizon five.\\
+The latter is defined as the time (measured in weeks) between the forecast and the end of the target year.
+For example, forecasts made on July 1, 2022 for 2022 and 2023 correspond to horizons $26$ and $78$, respectively.
+To estimate regression models, we use a dataset of past forecast errors at different horizons.
+Pooling forecast errors across horizons allows us to estimate uncertainty at any given horizon by considering uncertainty at neighboring horizons.
+This approach is helpful in the fixed-event case, where only a small number of past errors is typically available for a given horizon.
+For example, the German data set we consider covers forecast-observation pairs ranging from 1991 to 2022, and includes precise information (daily time stamps) on the forecast horizon $h$.
+Specifically, the data contains $525$ unique values for $h$, ranging from $h = 0$ to $h = 104$.
+Note that $h$ need not be an integer; for example, forecasts made on the seven days of the target year's final week correspond to horizons $h \in \{0, 1/7, \ldots, 6/7\}$.
+Given that the data covers $n = 1\,307$ observations in total, the average number of forecast errors corresponding to each of the $525$ different horizons is about $2.5$.
+Using only forecast errors that correspond exactly to some horizon of interest ($h = 5$ weeks, say) is hence not a promising strategy, and considering forecast errors from neighboring horizons seems advisable.
+This aspect is not relevant when postprocessing fixed-horizon forecasts, which is typically based on a time series of past forecast errors for the exact horizon of interest.

 The statistical methods we consider incorporate constraints that are motivated by the fixed-event forecasting problem.
 In particular, it is plausible to assume that forecast uncertainty increases monotonically across horizons, and levels off at some horizon.
-We consider three main approaches that implement this idea: A tightly parametrized model that assumes an autoregressive structure of GDP growth, as well as Gaussian heteroscedastic models and quantile regression.
-All of our approaches are parsimonious in light of typically short samples of past forecast errors.
+We consider three main approaches that implement this idea: A Gaussian heteroscedastic model, a decomposition approach that imposes a symmetry assumption, and a flexible approach that is (almost) nonparametric.
+The first two approaches are parsimonious in light of typically short samples of past forecast errors.
 Despite their simplicity, they perform well in a cross-validated analysis of German and US data.
-In particular, the prediction intervals attain coverage close to the nominal level, and they clearly outperform benchmark predictions by a survey of professional economists for the US data.\\
+In particular, the prediction intervals attain coverage close to its nominal level, and they clearly outperform benchmark predictions by a survey of professional economists for the US data.